bitrot7/Intrigue2/readme.md

 It also has a few other benefits that make it a good candidate for the choice of any game developer.

-First,Entities in ECS are objects but they are essentially container objects they perform no calculations (only getter-setter methods) it simply holds data to be mutated [Entity](core/src/com/mk/intrigue/entity/Entity.java) .
+First, Entities in ECS are objects but they are essentially container objects they perform no calculations (only getter-setter methods) it simply holds data to be mutated [Entity](core/src/com/mk/intrigue/entity/Entity.java) .

 Second, Systems store relatively little information (have a small amount of fields)